tim-js/timjs-workshop-03-javascript-neighborhoods/README.md

 Here's a list of things you need:

 1. a laptop & power-plug
-2. a code editor (_optional_)
+2. a code editor
-3. [Node.js][download_node] 4.0+ (_optional_)
+3. [Node.js][download_node] 6.0+

 ## Who is it for?

-- Intermediate & Advanced JavaScript developers who want to discover the language at a deeper level
+- Intermediate & Advanced JavaScript developers, familiar with functions, arrays, objects, scope & context, that want to discover the language at a deeper level
-- Advanced developers, who switched to JavaScript and want to understand its mechanics
+- Advanced developers, who switched to JavaScript and want to understand how to organize their code

 ## Setup